rsmp-nordic/rsmp_website/pages/compliance.md

 title: Compliance
 permalink: /compliance/
 nav_order: 4
-parent: Documentation
 ---

 # Compliance

-## Tools
+## Validation Tools
-RSMP Nordic offers [open source tools]({% link pages/documentation.md %}) that can be used to check and document compliance to the RSMP specification.
-These tools can be used by suppliers, road authorities or anyone else that would like to validate or experience with equipment or supervisor systems.
+RSMP Nordic does not offer certifications.
+Instead we offer [open source tools]({% link pages/documentation.md %}) that can be used to check and document compliance to the RSMP specification.

+These validation tools can be used by suppliers, road authorities or anyone else that would like to validate or experience with equipment or supervisor systems.

+As a road authority, you can require venders to use the validation tools to document compliance to the RSMP specifications.

+As a vendor, you can use the tools during development and testing of products, and to document compliance to the RSMP specifications.

 ## Test Hub
-RMSP Nordic hosts a RSMP Test Hub, where we automatically run the RSMP Validator tests daily against a set of equipment from various suppliers.
-The results are published here.
+RMSP Nordic hosts a RSMP Test Hub, where we automatically run the RSMP Validator tests daily against equipment from various suppliers.
+The current results are published here.

 | Device | Test Runs | Note |
 |--|--|--|